httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 This example shows the same message with input keying material of "BO3ZVPxUlnLORbVGMpbT1Q".
 In this example, the plaintext is split into records of 25 octets each (that is, the "rs" field in the header is 25).
-The first record includes a single octet of padding.
+The first record includes one 0x00 padding octet.
 This means that there are 7 octets of message in the first record, and 8 in the second.
 A key identifier of the UTF-8 encoded string "a1" is also included in the header.

 ~~~ example
 HTTP/1.1 200 OK